 - Maximum Print size or Paper Size – 17” x 22”

-- Paper handling – front tray and roll feed
+- Paper handling – front paper tray and roll feed

 - Ink type – UltraChrome HDX pigment ink

-- Ink palette at 200 ml each – Standard edition of 10 (Cyan, Light Cyan, Vivid Magenta, Vivid Light Magenta, Yellow, Orange, Green, Light Light Black, Light Black, Photo Black, Matte Black).
+- Ink palette at 200 ml each – Standard edition of 10 (Cyan, Light Cyan, Vivid Magenta, Vivid Light Magenta, Yellow, Orange, Green, Light Light Black, Light Black, Photo-Black, Matte Black).
 The 200 ml cartridges can be beneficial if you are someone who prints very often or uses it for bulk printing.
-It can be a great disadvantage for occasional printing purposes as you will have to dispose off old ink that render unusable after a certain time period.
+It can be a great disadvantage for occasional printing purposes as you will have to dispose off old ink that renders unusable after a certain time period.

-- Monochrome prints – has greyscale printing with UltraChrome HDX Light Light Black, Light Black, Photo Black, Matte Black
+- Monochrome prints – has greyscale with UltraChrome HDX Light Light Black, Light Black, Photo Black, Matte Black

-- Print Speed – 17” x 22” borderless color photo – approximately 7 minutes (normal) to 12 minutes 26 seconds (maximum) depending on print speed setting
+- Print Speed – 17” x 22” borderless color printer photo – approximately 7 minutes (normal) to 12 minutes 26 seconds (maximum) depending on print speed setting

 When comparing the Canon ImagePrograf Pro-1000 with the Epson SureColor P5000 the Canon ImagePrograf Pro-1000 excels in two categories:

-The printhead is 50 percent larger and comes with anti-clogging technology where sensors detect ink ejection and any clogs providing automatic backup via another nozzle.
-The 18,432 nozzles and sensors continuously monitor the status of the nozzles and this aids in consistent ink droplets, limits clogs, higher print speed, avoids wastage of ink and reduces the frequency of cleaning cycles.
+- The printhead is 50 percent larger and comes with anti-clogging technology where sensors detect ink ejection and any clogs providing automatic backup via another nozzle.
+The 18,432 nozzles and sensors continuously monitor the status of the nozzles and this aids in consistent ink droplets, limits clogs, higher print speeds, avoids wastage of ink and reduces the frequency of cleaning cycles.

-The air feeding system prevents the pages from skewing due to moisture and humidity and ensures accurate and uniform ink placement and prevents loss of ink or media due to skewing.
-This means a consistent height is maintained between the print media and printhead resulting in improved image quality.
+- The air feeding system prevents the pages from skewing due to moisture and humidity and ensures accurate and uniform ink placement and prevents loss of ink or media due to skewing.
+This means a consistent height is maintained between the media and printhead resulting in improved image quality.

-If you are not concerned about the above criteria but are looking for a printer that can print panorama besides the 17 x 22 inches photo, then in our estimation, the Epson SureColor P5000 should be your second option as a professional photographer looking to have prints made up to a size of 17 inches wide.
+If you are not concerned about the above criteria but are looking to print panoramas besides the 17 x 22 inches photo, then in our estimation, the Epson SC-P5000 should be your second option as a professional photographer looking to have photos made up to a size of 17 inches wide.